HackYourFuture/presentation-module/README.md

 The good news is that delivering a good presentation is something you can learn.
 In that way it is not very different from learning JavaScript and the same rules apply.
 For instance, don’t compare yourself too much to others.
 Some of your classmates might naturally be more comfortable at public speaking in front of an audience.
 Or maybe you are insecure about your English skills because it is not your mother tongue.
 It does not matter.
 What matters is that you practice.
 And that is what we are going to do!

+This ‘mini-module’ is divided into two weeks.
 For this module, you will have link up to one of your classmates and work in duos.
-Your notes and videos will have to be submitted in your class Slack channel

 ## Homework:
 The next two weeks you will have home work assignments.
 The deadlines are the same as week 1 and week 2 of your JS homework.